Best Things to Do on Plum Island, MA | Beaches, Birding & Lobster Rolls

 A barrier beach island located off the coast of Newbury and Newburyport in northeastern Massachusetts, Plum Island (named for the beach plums that grow wild along its dunes) is a popular summer destination — and with good reason.

 At the invitation of Blue-Inn on the Beach, I made my way to Plum Island for a quick, 24-hour visit.
 Having never been before, I set out to see and do as much as possible during my brief stay.
-The island is only 11 miles long, but still manages to offer plenty of opportunities for fun, relaxation, and enjoyment.
+The island is only 11 miles long, but it still manages to offer plenty of opportunities for fun, relaxation, and enjoyment.

-So just what are the best things to do on Plum Island in summer?
+So, just what are the best things to do on Plum Island in summer?
 Read on for my top picks!

 Plum Island Light